viam-modules/lorawan/README.md

 It handles packet forwarding, device management, and message routing to allow LoRaWAN sensor data to be viewed and managed directly in Viam.
 This module provides the following models:

+- `sx1302-waveshare-hat`: Sensor model for the [waveshare loRaWAN gateway hat](https://www.waveshare.com/wiki/SX1302_LoRaWAN_Gateway_HAT)
-- `sx1302-gateway`: Sensor model for a SX1302 LoRaWAN concentrator hat connected to a Raspberry Pi.
+- `sx1302-hat-generic`: Sensor model for other SX1302 LoRaWAN concentrator hats.
-- `node`: Sensor model for any class A, US915 LoraWAN end device.
+- `node`: Sensor model for any class A, US915/EU868 LoraWAN end device.
 - `dragino-LHT65N`: Sensor model for the dragino LHT65N temperature and humidity sensor.
 - `milesight-ct101`: Sensor model for the milesight ct101 current transformer.
 - `milesight-em310-tilt`: Sensor model for the milesight em310 tilt sensor.